Lopamudra789/SALES-ANALYSIS-ATLIQ-HARDWARE/README.md

 ## **Problem Statement**

-AtliQ Hardware, a leading supplier of computer hardware and peripherals across India, is facing challenges in tracking sales due to rapid market dynamics.
+AtliQ Hardware, a leading supplier of computer hardware and peripherals across India, faces challenges in tracking sales due to rapid market dynamics.
 The Sales Director struggles with:

 - Lack of real-time sales insights
 - Dependency on verbal updates from regional managers
 - Difficulty in making data-driven decisions due to unstructured reporting
 - Overall declining sales performance

-To address these issues, the company seeks an **automated sales dashboard** using **Microsoft Power BI**, which will enable real-time data visualization and support **data-driven decision-making**.
+To address these issues, the company seeks an **automated sales dashboard** using **Microsoft Power BI**, enabling real-time data visualization and supporting **data-driven decision-making**.

 ---